BlueVirtualNerds/G0rKing/Readme.md

 					#### Purpose ####:

-> SaUR0N was created as the Capstone Project delivery for the completion of the COHORT-3 course and certification.
+> G0rKing was created as the Capstone Project delivery for the completion of the COHORT-3 course and certification.
 > COHORT-3 was offered through the joint initiative of C3i Center (IIT, Kanpur) and Talentsprint in the year 2021.
 > The course title is "Advanced Certification Program in Cyber Security and Cyber Defense"

 					#### Objective ####:

-> The objective of SaUR0N is to automate the Google Dorking process and offers a way to save the end results in a text file for easy reference and reporting purposes.
+> The objective of G0rKing is to automate the Google Dorking process and offers a way to save the end results in a text file for easy reference and reporting purposes.
 > It can also automate the process of checking one URL against multiple dorks and can hence provide a quick health check.

-					#### Project Content ####:
+					#### Inital Project Content ####:

-1. SaUR0N - Google Dorking Tool written in Python3
+1. G0rKing - Google Dorking Tool written in Python3
 2. Google and PyFiglet - Installable Requirements
 3. Google Dorking Usage and Easy Reference - Text File
-4. Website hosting the educational content - http://www.sauron.in

-					#### The Project Team members ####
+					#### Initial Project Team Members for COHORT-3 ####
 <br>

 <li> Vishal Soni </li>